colinhartigan/valorant-skin-cli/README.md

 full documentation coming soon, but just install the packages in `requirements.txt` and run `main.py`

 # Commands
-Randomize - Randomizes your skins manually.
+- randomize - randomizes your skins manually (will still automatically happen after each match)

-Modify - Modify the skins to be randomized (Use arrow keys and Enter to select).
+- modify - modify the skins to be randomized (Use arrow keys and Enter to select)

-Set - Manually set a skin.
+- set - manually set a skin

-Help

-Exit
+- exit